AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 </br>

-- **Navbar** – Reccuring on each page.
+- **Navbar** – Recurring on each page.
 It's responsive and toggles to a hamburger menu on smaller screens.
 Menu items are coloured white when the page is active and wheat when inactive.
-For inactive pages, the backround behind menu items changes to darker purple colour when hovered upon and the text colour turns white.
+For inactive pages, the background behind menu items changes to darker purple colour when hovered upon and the text colour turns white.

 ![navbar](./docs/navbar.png)